-DUI Laws: Is a DUI a Felony?
-Information about DUIs in GA
+Is DUI a Felony?
+DUI Laws in GA & Other D.U.I.
+Information

 The United States is the world's only nation that lacks a singular, federal law (national law) that applies to driving while intoxicated.
 Yet, through laws and federal regulations suggested by the National Highway Traffic Safety Administration, these common "categories" of uniform criminal law punishments have been enacted in all states:

-- Driver's License suspension or revocation of driving privileges upon conviction;
+- Georgia DUI laws call for driver's license suspension or revocation of driving privileges upon any conviction;

-- Jail time on every DUI GA case where the BAC alcohol level is 0.08 grams percent or more;
+- Jail time is mandated at 24 hours or more on any GA DUI offense where the BAC alcohol level is 0.08 grams percent or more;

 - Mandatory probation of one year or more, giving credit for any jail time served;